 When is the Midland Credit Management settlement payout date?

-Payments will be issued to eligible class members after the court grants final approval and processing is completed.
+The settlement administrator will issue payments to eligible class members after it completes claim processing and the court grants final approval of the settlement.

 .png)